 - Yield: 3 cups, 4 servings

 Schneider’s Notes: This soup lends itself to an endless number of garnishes such as crisp slivered or finely diced pancetta; diced olive oil-fried bread; a dusting of fennel pollen; crispy shallots; snipped fresh chives, chervil or flat-leafed parsley; a drizzle of roasted hazelnut oil.
 White truffle oil, used sparingly, adds an astonishing flavor note.

 For the Purée:

-1 tablespoon crème fraîche or heavy cream (optional — I forgot to add this)
+- 1 tablespoon crème fraîche or heavy cream, optional

 Make the purée:

 - Cut the cauliflower into florets and roughly chop.
 You should have 7 to 8 cups.